serafinayu/ECommerce-Web-App/README.md

 - Orders now update and display on order page on frontend
 - Orders now appear in the admin panel
 - Left off building the orders API to update order status on the admin end

+# Day 16: [End Timestamp: 13:32:41]

+### Complete Project: Finish Order Page on Admin Panel, Complete Stripe payment method, and Deploy to Vercel

+- Stripe payment verification logic completed, however, it is not a secure method to verify the payment.
+Proper verification would use web hooks to verify, but the process is much longer to develop.
+- Decided to not use Razorpay since it is based in India - uninstalled it from backend `npm uninstall razorpay`
+- Created vercel.json files for /admin, /backend, and /frontend to deploy to Vercel